wilmoore/require-grunt-configs/Readme.md

   Load a directory of grunt configurations.
 This is in the spirit of tools like [load-grunt-tasks][] but for configuration.
 Check out the [before][] and [after][] examples to understand the benefit.

   I wrote this because even a trivial grunt configuration can look a bit unweildy lumped into one huge file.
-You'd never write production code this way (right?!).
-Being able to get a reasonable picture of the build by typing `ls grunt` seems like a step in the right direction.

 ## Wait, What?